2024 Issue 8. Images of teachers and students in ancient tradition (*.pdf)

 The theme of the fourth issue is "Education of a warrior in Greece and Rome".
 In the Greek and Roman cultures, military prowess and military skills were viewed as decisive factors of what it meant to be a citizen and, in general, a Greek or a Roman.
 Military memorabilia and trophies were everywhere: on monuments and tombs, in the sculptural decoration of temples and even in the dining halls of private houses, where offensive and defensive weapons hung on the walls, and elegant dishes were decorated with military scenes.
 The military theme was present in the theater and at the popular assembly, in councils and courts, in markets and at funerals.
 Antique education always went hand in hand not only with physical education, but also with “literary education,” which implied the study of Homer and other poets who praised military prowess.
 It was the Latin word “virtus” that, along with the ancient Greek word “ἀρετή”, characterized a man and suggested civil and military service to the state.
 The fourth issue will be devoted to the pedagogical dimension of military conflicts, the themes of war and peace in the tragedies and comedies by mentors-playwrights (Aeschylus, Sophocles, Euripides, Aristophanes, Terence, etc.), as well as the specifics of the military leader and ephebe education, which is reflected in the material culture and a wide range of texts (Plato and Xenophon’s dialogues, Cicero’s speeches and letters, Herodotus and Thucydides’ writings, the texts by Varro, Onesandrus, Josephus, Vegetius, etc.).

-, the library of the Yaroslav-the-Wise Novgorod State University, the library of the Higher School of Economics.
+The tourth issue is available in libraries receiving a compulsory copy through the Russian book chamber, the library of the Yaroslav-the-Wise Novgorod State University, the library of the Higher School of Economics.

 Preface (*.pdf)